 Licensing isn't typically granted for professional make-up artists specifically, but a cosmetology or esthetician license can be obtained.
 Requirements for licensure vary, but generally require the successful completion of a state-approved training program, a minimum number of classroom and practice hours and exams.
 These training programs generally focus on general cosmetology--skincare, hair removal, etc. For specialized study, some private training providers offer make-up certificate courses covering airbrushing.

 Depending on the airbrush system used, manufacturers may provide in-depth training and education and offer certification for their particular machine or make-up brand.
 Airbrush make-up artists may seek these certifications to improve their marketability, both to employers and customers.
 Most states also require regular continuing education courses to maintain licensure, which could include training and classes in airbrush make-up techniques as well as other techniques and subjects.

 In addition to the education and training requirements for applying airbrush makeup, the U.S. Bureau of Labor Statistics recommends that personal appearance workers have a clean, neat, and stylish appearance, as well as good interpersonal and communication skills.
 To meet this requirement, some cosmetology schools require coursework in sales, customer service, marketing, and business in addition to practical skills training.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics, the employment of make-up artists for theatre and other performances is expected to grow by 19.2% between 2014 and 2024.
-The BLS also reported the average annual salary earned by such artists as $66,560 in May 2015.
+According to the U.S. Bureau of Labor Statistics, the employment of make-up artists for theatre and other performances is expected to grow as fast as the average between 2018 and 2028.
+The BLS also reported the mean average salary earned by such artists as $72,030 in May 2018.